Heavy Equipment Financing: Guide to Getting Funded

 Follow these steps to apply with United Capital Source.

-Step 1: Make sure buying equipment is right for your business.
+Step 1: Ensure that buying equipment is the right choice for your business.

 You want to make sure the heavy equipment is worth the cost of the loan.
 The lender will review the equipment to determine if its lifetime value justifies the invoice cost.
 You want to make sure the new equipment will get the job done.